angular-google-chart/angular-google-chart/README.md

 Wrapper directive for [Google Chart Tools](https://google-developers.appspot.com/chart/)

+### A note on branches

+Developpement branch is `gh-pages`.

+Release branch is `master` (idealy), and was created just because Bower needed it.

+Please send your pull requests to `gh-pages`.

 ### Usage and Demo

 See sample files index.html and controllers in partials directory.
 [Live Demo](http://bouil.github.io/angular-google-chart/)